Love Tablecloths - Innovators In Textiles Since 1480

 Later generations of Hargreaves pawned their family bible to buy bread for their families but eventually established a spinning and weaving business at Moscow Mill in Oswaldtwistle.
 In 1851 there were 597 employees at the mill made up of 127 men, 239 women 120 girls and 62 boys and in 1891 the mill was equipped with 48,000 spindles and 1074 looms.

-The main canteen was changed into a coffee shop and the mill grounds were landscaped and the lodges converted to a wildlife reserve and the tradition of textiles has continued with tea towels still woven on three shuttle looms more than 100 years old in the textile museum.
+The main canteen was changed into a coffee shop and the mill grounds were landscaped and the lodges converted to a wildlife reserve and the tradition of textiles has continued as Love Tablecloths.

 Today the business is owned and run by the Hargreaves family.